The FruitGuys: History

+The FruitGuys started as a two-person operation and morphed into a multi-million dollar enterprise employing approximately 40 staff.
+The FruitGuys has spawned numerous competitors and spearheaded a general trend toward health awareness at work.

-Its popularity can be attributed in part to the rise of workplace wellness programs and a collective desire to support local farms and organic food initiatives.
-Fruit is obtained locally in each region served by the FruitGuys, not only to support local agriculture but also to cut down on harmful emissions and ensure freshness.
+The company's popularity can be attributed in part to the rise of workplace wellness programs and a collective desire to support local farms and organic food initiatives.
+Fruit is obtained locally in each region served by The FruitGuys to support local agriculture, cut down on emissions, and ensure freshness.

 Environmental efforts

-According to the FruitGuys website, an integral part of the company's socially responsible approach is its commitment to using eco-friendly packaging.
+According to The FruitGuys website, an integral part of the company's socially responsible approach is its commitment to using eco-friendly packaging.
 All boxes used are made of 75 to 100 percent post-consumer recycled cardboard, printed with soy-based inks and reused up to four times.
 The company also uses a custom-made packaging machine that cuts down on cardboard use by 40 percent.

 Community work

 According to company founder Chris Mittelstaedt, his top priority is to keep community values and involvement at the core of the company's mission.
 In April 2008, The FruitGuys launched the Farm Steward Program to support sustainable, small-family farming and to identify and meet individual farm needs.
 They began by donating four beehives with 48,000 honey bees to a Sebastopol, California farm to call attention to the growing national disappearance of honey bees.
 Other Farm Steward undertakings have included helping farmers plant new trees and installing four bat boxes for Bay area farms to attract bats, which act as natural insecticides.

 In another philanthropic program, the company offers fruit at no cost to young female entrepreneurs in Bayview-Hunters Point, a low-income Bay area neighborhood where fresh produce makes up just 5 percent of the food sold in the local stores.
 The women then sell the fruit at low cost to neighborhood families as a means of developing entrepreneurial skills and bringing healthy fresh fruit to the community.

-In addition to these projects, the company donates more than 80,000 pounds of fresh fruit a year (more than 7,000 pounds a month) to non-profit groups and regional food pantries in the United States, such as St. Anthony Foundation and Philabundance.
+In addition to these projects, The FruitGuys donates more than 80,000 pounds of fresh fruit a year (more than 7,000 pounds a month) to non-profit groups and regional food pantries in the United States, such as St. Anthony Foundation and Philabundance.